mihirchronicles/mihirchronicles.github.io/content/bookshelf/build.md

         - How do you use it graphically?
     - Marketing cannot be just figured out at the very end.
 Use marketing to prototype your product narrative.
 The best marketing is just telling the truth.
 While good marketing is anchored in human connection and empathy, creating and implementing your marketing programs can and should be a rigorous and analytical process.
 Templates can be used mentioned in this chapter.
     - What is product management?
 Why do different companies treat this role differently?
 It is because of the stupid abbreviation.
 Is it project management?
 Is it program management?
 Is it product marketing?
 Or is it product management?
         - Product management or product marketing manager should be one role and have same responsibility.
 They work with almost every part of the business to get the product spec'd built and brought to market.
 But more importantly product managers are the voice to the customer.
-They keep every team in check to make sure they don't lose sight of the ultimate goal—happy, satisfied customers.
+They keep every team in check to make sure they don't lose sight of the ultimate goal-happy, satisfied customers.
 Product managers gives customer a voice on all teams.
         - Project managers coordinate tasks, meetings, calendars and assets to enable individual projects to get it done on time.
 Project managers are more than just glorified note takers.
 If the product manager is the voice of the product, the project manager is the voice of the project.
         - Program manager supervises group of projects and project managers focusing on long-term business objectives and short-term deliverables.
         - Responsibilities of product managers: